f4exb/sdrangel/plugins/channeltx/modssb/readme.md

 <h3>5: Reverse left and right channels in binaural mode</h3>

-Effective only in binaural mode: reverts left and right audio channels so that the left is connected to Q and the right to the I complex signal channels.
+Effective only in binaural mode: reverses left and right audio channels so that the left is connected to Q and the right to the I complex signal channel.

 <h3>6: SSB/DSB</h3>

 Selects between SSB and DSB operation.
-When in SSB mode the icon shows a single sideband spectrum (USB).
-When in DSB mode the icon shows a duble sideband spectrum.
+When in SSB mode the icon shows a single sideband spectrum (USB side).
+When in DSB mode the icon shows a double sideband spectrum.

 <h3>7: Spectrum display frequency span</h3>

-The transmitted signal in the sideband (SSB) or sidebands (DSB) is further decimated in powers of two before being applied to the spectrum analyzer.
-The frequency span is the audio sample rate (48 kHz) divided by the decimation factor.
+The transmitted signal in the sideband (SSB) or sidebands (DSB) is further decimated by a power of two before being applied to the channel spectrum display.
+Thus the frequency span of the spectrum display is the audio sample rate (48 kHz) divided by the decimation factor.

 <h3>8: Signal bandwidth</h3>

 The modulating signal is bandpass filtered (SSB) or lowpass filtered (DSB) before being multiplied by the local oscillator NCO.
-This is the upper limit of the filter.
+This is the upper limit of the filter in absolute value.

 When this limit is positive the signal is transmitted in the upper sideband (USB).
 When this limit is negative the signal is transmitted in the lower sideband (LSB).

 <h3>9: Filter low frequency cutoff</h3>

-In SSB mode this is the lower limit (in absolute value) of the modulating signal bandpass filter
+In SSB mode this is the lower limit in absolute value of the modulating signal bandpass filter

 <h3>10: Volume</h3>